msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image35.tiff
 :name: fig27

-Figure 27: Calibration of the orientation of the α tilt axis in TEM diffraction and STEM (Ronchigram mode) using a single crystalline sample.
+Calibration of the orientation of the α tilt axis in TEM diffraction and STEM (Ronchigram mode) using a single crystalline sample.
 CBED patterns (a-b) illustrate the crystal on zone (a) and tilted \~2° in the α tilt (b).
 Ronchigram mode showing the crystal on